adbario/dotfiles/README.md

 At least the following changes should be made:

-1. Change Oh My Zsh installation path and default user in [config/zsh/.zshrc](config/zsh/.zshrc) to your own values.
+1. Change Oh My Zsh installation path in [config/zsh/.zshrc](config/zsh/.zshrc) to your own value.
 2. Change Git username and email address in [git.sh](git.sh) to your own values.

 **NOTE:** Visual Studio Code currently has a bug that requires security permissions before it can be opened.
 Installer loops opening VS Code as long as the permissions are missing.
 Security & Privacy settings are opened automatically where permissions can be given.
 Read more: https://github.com/microsoft/vscode/issues/74782